-A comprehensive innovative pack to assist General Practice with the evidence required to demonstrate CQC registration requirements and compliance with The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance (The Code of Practice).
+A comprehensive innovative pack to assist General Practice with the evidence required to demonstrate CQC registration requirements and compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance (Code of practice).

 - Purchase: Available @ £85.99 (please see order form for multiple copy prices)

-Produced by an experienced NHS Community Infection Prevention and Control team who work closely with CQC Inspectors undertaking joint inspections.
+Produced by an experienced NHS Community Infection Prevention and Control Team who work closely with CQC Inspectors.

-An extensive ring bound folder with 5 sections and over 30 documents and a supply of colour printed resources.
-It is designed to help you provide the evidence required to demonstrate compliance with The Code of Practice and contains essential compliance resources.
+An extensive ring bound folder with 5 sections and over 30 documents, including a supply of colour printed posters.
+It is designed to help you provide the evidence required to demonstrate compliance with the Code of practice and contains essential compliance resources.

-- Information on the key infection prevention and control documents from the Care Quality Commission, NHS England and NHS Improvement, e.g. the new National Standards of Healthcare Cleanliness 2021 (including examples of adapted audit tools for General Practice), The Code of Practice.
+- Information on the key infection prevention and control documents from the Care Quality Commission, Department of Health and Social Care, NHS England, e.g. Code of practice, National Standards of Healthcare Cleanliness 2021 (including examples of adapted audit tools for General Practice).

-- An in-depth tool to guide you through the complex process of ensuring you have the correct documented evidence and actions required to demonstrate infection prevention and control compliance against each of the 10 criterion of The Code of Practice.
+- An in-depth Assurance Tool to guide you through the complex process of ensuring you have the correct documented evidence and actions required to demonstrate infection prevention and control compliance against each of the 10 criterion of the Code of practice.

-- A supply of over 15 key posters, notices, flow charts and leaflets, e.g. Hand hygiene, Bare Below the Elbows, Breach of hygiene, National colour coding poster for cleaning materials, PPE, Sharps/inoculation incident procedure and Waste stream guide.
+- A supply of key posters, notices, flow charts and leaflets, e.g. Hand hygiene, Bare below the elbows, Breach of hygiene, National colour coding poster for cleaning materials, Sharps/inoculation incident procedure.

-- Other infection prevention and control information, e.g. Declaration of contamination status Form, Inter-Healthcare Infection Control Transfer Form, Job description addendum.
+- Other infection prevention and control information, e.g. Declaration of contamination status Form, Inter-health and social care infection control transfer Form, Job description addendums.

-CQC inspections are essential to ensure that organisations are compliant with the The Code of Practice and ensure that patients receive safe and effective care.
+CQC assessment is essential to ensure that organisations are compliant with the the Code of practice and ensure that patients receive safe and effective care.

 The most important outcome of effective infection prevention and control is: